adibzailan/file_copier/README.md

    - Click "SELECT" next to "Source:" to choose the source folder.
    - Click "SELECT" next to "Destination:" to choose the destination folder.
 4. Set the global copy interval using the slider or input box at the bottom.
-5. Monitor the synchronization status for all copy sets in the status area.
+5. Monitor the synchronization status and countdown timer for all copy sets in the status area.
 6. Add or remove copy sets as needed using the "Add New Copy Set" and "Remove" buttons.

 ## For Developers